bitovi/academy/src/docker/5-volumes-and-local-development/volumes-and-local-development.md

 ```
 save the file and refresh your browser.
 It should now say `Hello Bitovi!`.

 What's happening is the nodemon process is watching the `src/` directory in the container for changes.
-Because our host-machine's `src/` directory is mounted to the container's `app/src/` directory (`-v "$(pwd)"/src:/app/src`), when we save the chage to `index.js`, it is replicated in the container causing nodemon to restart the server.
-We can see this in the contianer logs:
+Because our host-machine's `src/` directory is mounted to the container's `app/src/` directory (`-v $PWD/src:/app/src`), when we save the change to `index.js`, it is replicated in the container causing nodemon to restart the server.
+We can see this in the container logs:
 ```
 $ docker logs my-container